facebookresearch/nevergrad/docs/wizard.rst

    #.
 Do not trust a comparison if it is run by people who are the authors of a method involved in the comparison.
    #.
 Do not trust positive results from a code which is not properly packaged (e.g. Pypi-packaged).

-Nevergrad features an enormous list of benchmarks.
+Nevergrad features an enormous `list of benchmarks <https://github.com/facebookresearch/nevergrad/blob/master/nevergrad/benchmark/experiments.py>`_.
 Importantly, Nevergrad is PyPi-packaged and each benchmark can be run in one line.

 .. code-block:: bash